-- The SQL Text tab shows the full code of the SQL statement. - The Events tab displays information about the events the selected statement is associated with. - The Sessions tab displays information about the sessions that the selected statement is associated with.
-This tab is only displayed for Oracle data sources. - The SQL Details tab displays execution details.
+- The SQL Text tab shows the full code of the SQL statement. - The SQL Details tab displays execution details.
+This tab is only displayed for Oracle data sources. - The Events tab displays information about the events the selected statement is associated with. - The Sessions tab displays information about the sessions that the selected statement is associated with.
 This tab is only displayed for Oracle data sources.